inex/ixp-manager-docs-md/docs/grapher/introduction.md

 1. ``dummy`` - a dummy grapher that just provides a placeholder graph for all possible graph types;
 2. ``mrtg`` - MRTG graphing using either the log or rrd backend.
 Use cases for MRTG are L2 interface statistics for bits / packets / errors / discards / broadcasts per second.
 Aggregate graphs for customer LAGs, overall customer traffic, all traffic over a switch / infrastructure / the entire IXP are all supported;
 3. ``sflow`` - while the MRTG backend looks at layer 2 statistics, sflow is used to provide layer 3 statistics such as per protocol (IPv4/6) graphs and peer to peer graphs;
-4. ``smokeping`` - (available from v4.8.0) which creates latency graphs and this replaces the previous way we used to access Smokeping graphs.
+4. ``smokeping`` - which creates latency graphs and this replaces the previous way we used to access Smokeping graphs.

 In a typical production environment, you would implement MRTG, Smokeping and sflow to provide the complete set of features.